hsiaotung-tan/hsiaotung-tan.github.io/index.md

 Here is **Hsiao-Tung Tan (Xiaodong, 谭效东)**.<br>

-I’m Xiaodong Tan.
 I received Master’s degree in Computer Science and Technology at China University of Petroleum (East China).
 Before that, I received my Bachelor’s degree at Shandong University of Science and Technology.

 If you are interested in any aspect of me, I am always open to discussions and collaborations.
 Feel free to reach out to me at - reyes.tan [at] foxmail.com